FreeAgent/appengine-magic/README.md

 ### Backends

-In `appengine-magic.services.backend`, you'll find the following functions for betting the address of a backend (for use with Task Queues, for example).
+In `appengine-magic.services.backend`, you'll find the following function for betting the address of a backend (for use with Task Queues, for example).
+It accepts the name of a backend and, optionally, an instance number.

 `(getBackendAddress backend)`
 `(getBackendAddress backend, instance)`

 The following functions accept no arguments.
-They return the name of the backend handling the current request, or the no. of the backend instance.
+They return the name of the backend handling the current request, or the number of the backend instance.

 `getCurrentBackend`
 `getCurrentInstance`